 - Lack of appetite for food and water, leading to dehydration

-- Lethargy and fatigue, and fever (higher body temperature) spikes if infected with canine influenza.
+- Lethargy and fatigue, and fever (higher body temperature) spike if infected with canine influenza.

 If your dog is experiencing any of the symptoms above, you should take it to see a vet as soon as possible.
 Some symptoms can be brushed off without treatment, but others are serious enough that they could lead to death.
 If it does turn out that your pup has either cold or flu, then the best way of treating them is with antibiotics.
 We hope our list helps you figure out how to care for your pet while they are sick.